 - The Stone Age was a period (started around 2.5 million years ago and ended around 2,000 BCE with the start of the Bronze Age) when people started the formation of tools from stones.

 - The stone age people were shorter than the present-day people.

 - The average height of a woman was about 5 feet (154 cm) and of a man was about 5.4 feet (166 cm).

-- Stone age people were well-built as compared to the present day humans and had strong and powerful muscles on their bones.
+- Stone-age people were well-built as compared to the present-day humans and had strong muscles on their bones.